-The session was introduced by Ms. Fazilet Çiğlik, Member of Parliament (Turkey), Mr. Cheick Sidi Diarra, Secretary General of the Fourth UN Conference on the Least Developed Countries (LDC IV), and Mr. Kim Yeat Chhit, Senator (Cambodia).
-Mr. Luis Fraga, Senator (Spain), served as moderator.
+The session was introduced by Ms. Fazilet Çiğlik, MP (Turkey), Mr. Cheick Sidi Diarra, Secretary General of the Fourth UN Conference on the Least Developed Countries (LDC IV), and Senator Kim Yeat Chhit (Cambodia).
+Senator Luis Fraga (Spain), served as moderator.
 Interventions from the floor were made by the delegations of Mali, Morocco, Saudi Arabia, Senegal and the European Parliament.